ShiqiYu/libfacedetection/README.md

 	doi     = {10.1109/TBIOM.2021.3120412}
 }
 ```
-The paper can be open-accessed at https://ieeexplore.ieee.org/document/9580485

 The loss used in training is EIoU, a novel extended IoU.
-More details can be found in:
+The paper can be open-accessed at https://ieeexplore.ieee.org/document/9429909.
 ```
 @article{peng2021eiou,
 	author  = {Peng, Hanyang and Yu, Shiqi},